Lumipyry/Use-iMac-in-Linux-as-an-External-Display-in-Target-Display-Mode/README.md

 By using this script you can use iMac in Linux as an External Display in Target Display Mode.

-Target Display Mode is set “on” and “off’ by pressing Powerbutton.
+Target Display Mode is set “**on**” and “off’ by pressing Powerbutton.

 Applicable with iMac models 2009 - 2014 https://support.apple.com/en-us/105126.
 Needs to have Apple High Sierra or earlier (Dual boot with Linux) in the machine which is used as external display.